 Eligible applicants include non-profit and for-profit organizations, private sector entities, educational institutions, private career schools, community-based organizations, and other entities operating in accordance with federal, state, and local law, and must have been in business for at least three years.
 Applicants must be an incorporated organization.
 Eligible applicants must be in good standing with the state and federal government.
 Organizations currently barred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by a Federal, State, City, or County department/agency, quasi-governmental agency, or the WDB are ineligible to apply.

-A group of two or more applicants may apply as a consortium but the WDBwill award only ONE CONTRACT to the lead applicant/fiscal agent.
+A group of two or more applicants may apply as a consortium but the WDB will award only one contract in a consortium application to the lead applicant/fiscal agent.
 All entities, whether directly contracted or subcontracted via the lead applicant/fiscal agent, will be held to the requirements of Federal, state, and local policies.
 Please be aware that additional monitoring, compliance, and assessment requirements will become the responsibility of the lead applicant/fiscal agent.
 All selected applicants will have demonstrated experience and expertise in the provision of high- quality workforce development services to the target populations described in this RFP.
-Providers will be expected to ground their organization within the communities they serve with staff focusedon providing culturally competent services and a history of successful workforce development programming.
+Providers will be expected to ground their organization within the communities they serve with staff focused on providing culturally competent services and a history of successful workforce development programming.